talktogproject/ethicsteacher/endto-after.md

 - identification number
 - location data
 - online identifier (e.g., IP address)
+- individual’s characteristics, whether physical, physiological, genetic, cultural or social

 The GPDR also considers certain types of data to be especially private and can expose participants to potential discrimination.
-These include data about a person's:
+These types of data are called _special category personal data_ and can include data about a person's:
 - racial or ethnic origin
 - political opinions
 - religious or philosophical beliefs
-- membership in a trade union
+- trade union membership
+- genetic data
-- genetic or biometric data
+- biometric data for the purpose of uniquely identifying a person
 - health
-- sex life
+- sex life and sexuality
-- sexuality

-Extra care is needed for these _special category personal data_.
+Extra care is needed for special category personal data.

 ### Anonymous and pseudonymous data